 - 1/2 cup Madeira wine

-- 1 cup light vegetable broth (or liquid from reconstituted dried mushrooms or mixture of both)
+- 1 cup light vegetable broth (or liquid from reconstituted dried mushrooms or a mixture of both)

 - 1 cup milk